April 3, 2020

 Louis Agnese, Jr PhD

-This plan will be continually updated base on developing news to ensure the safety of everyone in the THSU community.
+This plan will be continually updated based on developing news to ensure the safety of everyone in the THSU community.

 U.S. pilot.
 Retired Coastguard officer.
 Lance’s journey to become the first acupuncturist in the South Texas VA System was one of divine intervention.